 As we journey toward Great Lent, the Eastern Orthodox Church offers us a roadmap for repentance and spiritual renewal through the preparatory Sundays of the Lenten Triodion.
-The second of these Sundays is the Sunday of the Prodigal Son, centered on one of Christ’s most well-known parables (Luke 15:11-24).
-This parable is a masterful depiction of the human condition, our waywardness, and, most importantly, God’s boundless mercy and love.
+Last week, I wrote about the first Sunday, the Sunday of the Publican and the Pharisee.
+The second of these Sundays is the Sunday of the Prodigal Son, centered on one of Christโs most well-known parables (Luke 15:11-24).
+This parable is a masterful depiction of the human condition, our waywardness, and, most importantly, Godโs boundless mercy and love.

 Why This Parable and Why Now?